Trade Credit Insurance Explained - with examples

 Coface has been a global leader in credit insurance for over 70 years.
 With Coface, you can:

-“Coface are a valuable source of information about potential and existing customers and will go out and meet a customer if necessary.
+“Coface is a valuable source of information about potential and existing customers and will go out and meet a customer if necessary.
 That adds significant value for us.”

 John O’Connell, Group Treasurer, Origin Enterprises